larpon/tipsy/README.md

 A simple (experimental) productivity tool written in [V](https://vlang.io/).

-(Currently tipsy only work on X11/Linux hosts)
+(Currently tipsy only work on X11/Linux hosts).

 ## Why

 Have you tried working in several different applications each day?

 Going to and from many different applications each day make you forget each application's hotkeys and special features really quick.
+You get lost and forget what you where doing while searching online for an answer.

-* How do I play playback that animation in `blender`?
+* How do I playback an animation in `blender`?
 * How do I switch buffers in `vim`?
 * The hotkeys for deattaching a `screen` session?

 When you switch to a new new application you have to switch context mentally as well.
-It can thus become a little tedious to remember how you usually do `x` thing in `y` application.
+It can thus become a little tedious to remember how you usually do `X` thing in `Y` application.

 It would be nice if you could just have your personal notes changing along when you move your workflow to the next application, right?